2025 Symposium

 5 Alexi C. Besser Quantifying Plant Litter Distribution across North American Drylands

-6 Madeleine Wallace Tracking Vegetation Changes from 1953 to 2024: Climate, Composition, and Richness on the Santa Rita Experimental Range
+6* Madeleine Wallace Seventy Years of Change: Climate and Vegetation Dynamics on the Santa Rita Experimental Range

 7 Brian Nguyen Increasing Soil H2 Uptake Through Bioaugmentation